A sample CI/CD pipeline for Azure Automation account

 Side note

-Although the idea of a service that should be your central hub for task automatization is great, the management of it is not an enjoyable experience on many occasions.
+Although the idea of a service that should be your central hub for task automatization is great, managing it is not always enjoyable.

-Partially, that can be explained by a fragmentary nature of its components as the Configuration management, Update management, and Process automation are not interconnected and configured separately.
+That can partially be explained by the fragmentary nature of its components, as the Configuration management, Update management, and Process automation parts are not interconnected and configured separately.
 The Configuration and Update parts are more about regular system administration of Azure VMs and on-premise servers.
-On the contrary, the Process automation can be applied to a much larger variety of tasks, either in the cloud or the local network.
+On the contrary, Process automation can be applied to a much larger variety of tasks, either in the cloud or the local network.

-Another caveat is usually more of a service design rather than about its technical features.
-In many cases, engineers think in terms of centralized IT and deploy a single Automation account per subscription.
-Although it might seem easier to manage a single resource, with time, it becomes a messy collection of scripts, configurations, and other assets that are either used for entirely unrelated purposes or connect resources from multiple services/applications creating unwanted external dependency.
+Another caveat is usually more about service design than technical features.
+Engineers often think of centralized IT and deploy a single Automation account per subscription.
+Although it might seem easier to manage a single resource, with time, it becomes a messy collection of scripts, configurations, and other assets that are either used for entirely unrelated purposes or connect resources from multiple services/applications, creating unwanted external dependency.

 To make things worse, such Automation account assets as DSC configurations, runbooks, modules, variables, and credentials are often created and configured manually without proper versioning, testing, and dependency management.
-As I wrote in my post about DevOps in PowerShell automation, it is a paradox that, in many cases, tools that should help in implementing DevOps practices are used in contradiction to them.
+As I wrote in my post about DevOps in PowerShell automation, it is a paradox that, in many cases, tools that should help implement DevOps practices contradict them.

 Technical challenge

-Such Azure Automation components as the Configuration management and Update management are pretty focused on specific narrow tasks, and generally don’t cause lots of trouble.
-On the contrary, the Process automation is much more diverse in its application.
+Such Azure Automation components as Configuration management and Update management are pretty focused on specific, narrow tasks and generally don’t cause lots of trouble.
+On the contrary, Process automation is much more diverse in its application.

-First of all, such Azure automation assets as runbooks, PowerShell modules, variables, credentials, and schedules are managed in a somewhat inconsistent way.
+First, Azure automation assets such as runbooks, PowerShell modules, variables, credentials, and schedules are managed somewhat inconsistently.
 For example, there is a well-known and long-lasting difficulty with module deployment to Azure automation that requires a module zip file to be accessible via a public URL.
-Secondly, if you employ Hybrid Workers for your automation scenarios, you have to manage and update the required PowerShell module by your own means.
-Thirdly, to maintain module version consistency, you need to organize an update process for the modules imported into an Automation account and the ones deployed onto the workers.
+Secondly, if you employ Hybrid Workers for your automation scenarios, you have to manage and update the required PowerShell module on your own.
+Thirdly, to maintain module version consistency, you need to organize an update process for the modules imported into an Automation account and the ones deployed to the workers.
 All that creates additional roadblocks when you try to work with Azure Automation according to such DevOps practices as versioning, automated testing, automated deployment, and configuration as code.

 I already wrote a few posts about using DevOps practices when working with PowerShell, creating a CI/CD pipeline for custom PowerShell module and consuming it from Azure Artifacts.
 The next logical step was to extend the same approach for deploying and managing PowerShell-based assets – modules, runbooks, and DCS configuration in Azure Automation.